-If you are using qt widgets you should use one of Qt’s Layout Classes like , that will take care of lay outing and spacing of your controls.
+If you are using Qt Widgets you should use one of Qt’s Layout classes, which will take care of the layout and spacing of your controls.

 The text of a checkbox is on the right of its tick rectangle, which can make it difficult to avoid blank areas on the left side of the form.
 To keep the layout of the form balanced you can use one of the following approaches: